Quest for the Mighty Sword: Production

 Actress Marisa Mell returned to the screen in this film after a five years absence.
 The film re-used some of the goblin masks from Troll 2.

-The film bears more than passing similarities to the German mythical Nibelung Saga, more specifically the Wagner operas made from the myth.
-Ator is the equivalent of Siegfried, raised and abused by Grindl (Mime), who gets the magic sword (Notung), and frees the sleeping warrior maiden Dehamira (Brünhilde) from a circle of fire.
-The last act of the film with the evil king and his pet gnome/troll is similar to Twilight of the Gods, with the characters Gunther and Hagen even retaining their names from the opera, as well as Gunther's sister Grimhilde - though unlike the opera, Quest for the Mighty Sword does not end with Ator's death.
+The film bears similarities to Der Ring des Nibelungen.
+Ator is the equivalent of Siegfried, raised and abused by Mime (Grindel), who gets the magic sword Notung (The Sword of the Sacred Graal) and frees the sleeping warrior maiden Brünhilde (Dejanira) from a circle of fire.
+The last act of the film with the evil king and his gnomish advisor is similar to the last opera of the cycle, with the characters Gunther, his sister Grimhilde and Hagen even retaining their names from the opera, though unlike the opera, Quest for the Mighty Sword does not end with the hero's death.

 Release

 In the United States, Quest for the Mighty Sword was released direct-to-video on August 29, 1990.

 The film was also released as Ator III: The Hobgoblin, The Hobgoblin, and in Germany as Troll 3 (German release title).
 D'Amato personally referred to the film as The Lord of Akili in a 1996 interview.